Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 ##### 4.2.1.3 aTIM Accessed timestamp

 The last accessed datetime is recorded in Unix time.
-When this chunk appears after the `FHAD` chunk and before the `FEND` chunk, it indicates the last accessed datetime of the entry.
+When this chunk appears after the `FHED` chunk and before the `FEND` chunk, it indicates the last accessed datetime of the entry.

 |  size  | description    |
 |:------:|:---------------|